ckardaris/ucollage/README.md

 ### Default values

 You can set default values for some of the variables.
-You just have to export the relevant variables in your `.bashrc`
+You just have to export the relevant variables in the config file `$HOME/.config/ucollage/config.sh` or in your `.bashrc`

 ``` bash
 # Example